 Today, we move into our third week of learning about Paul’s first missionary journey.
 I have a Facebook group set up for more discussion, a weekly lesson plan, and video lessons.
 If you’d like to join in, send me a message.
-All of the posts for this study can also be found under the Current Study page.

 Have you ever borne the brunt of someone else’s jealousy?
 Or have you ever been the one jealous of what someone else had?
 If the answer is yes, you might see yourself in today’s lesson.